 Of course it’s not the only campaign event we need, nor do we expect the government to announce a u-turn on March 27th.
 The TUC has been clear that we don’t expect a top-down campaign against the cuts, but rather lots of different approaches – but this broad campaign gets stronger every day and we have already seen victories on at least some issues.

 The March for the Alternative is the best opportunity for a powerful national mobilisation – not the end, not even the peak of the campaign but a springboard for more local, sectoral and national activity.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.